 Note: We can customize the shaft length for volume orders (at least a few dozen units).
 Please contact us for more information.
 While you might be tempted to cut the lead screw to shorter lengths yourself, this is something we advise against since the manufacturer specially treats the end of the lead screw to protect the nut.

-The following diagram shows the stepper motor, lead screw, and traveling nut dimensions in mm.
-Note that the datasheet and diagram below incorrectly label the threaded rod as “TR8×3”; it is really a TR8×2 rod (the threading has a 2 mm pitch).
+L is 182 mm for the stepper motor with 18cm lead screw, 282 mm for the stepper motor with 28cm lead screw, and 382 mm for the stepper motor with 38cm lead screw.
+Note that the datasheet incorrectly labels the threaded rod as “TR8×3”; it is really a TR8×2 rod (the threading has a 2 mm pitch).

 Stepper Motor Applications

 Stepper motors are generally used in a variety of applications where precise position control is desirable and the cost or complexity of a feedback control system is unwarranted.
 Here are a few applications where stepper motors are often found:

 Note: This stepper motor is SOYO part number SY42STH38-1684A.